pragmaticslaboratory/fasow/README.md

 ![img_1.png](img_1.png)

-* MetaLevel Interface: A Metaprogramming interface that exposes the implementation of the base interface.
-The MetaLevel interface provides methods to managed, define or interact with the instantiation of the particularities of the level on execution time, and provides the capability to register a new particularity component for the level.
+* MetaLevel API: A Metaprogramming API that exposes the implementation of the Level interface.
+The MetaLevel API provides methods to managed, define or interact with the instantiation of the particularities of the level on execution time, and provides the capability to register new extensions for the level.

-* MetaLevel Config: Is a Meta-Configuration object which communicate and connect the MetaLevel Interface with the BaseLevel Interface.
+* MetaLevel: Is a Configuration object which communicate and connect the MetaLevelAPI with the Level Interface.
-  This objects had certain information that is required to pass through the particularity constructor when we will instantiate them on execution time.
+  This objects had certain information that is required to pass through the Level constructor when we will instantiate them on execution time.

-* BaseLevel Interface: A Base Interface, that can be abstract or not, but that defines the base functionality for the level, this interface is the entity that the MetaLevel Interface will  instantiate on execution time.
+* Level Interface: The core module of the level, that can be abstract or not, but that defines the base functionality for the level, this interface is the entity that the MetaLevel Interface will instantiate on execution time.

-* ParticularityLevel Modules: These modules are entities that extends the functionality that provides the base level interface, and allows to users to implements other requirements that cant be provided by the base level interface.
+* Extensions Level Modules: These modules are entities that extends the functionality that provides the level interface, and allows to users to implements other requirements that cant be provided by the base level interface.

-by this way, and by adding levels with less particularity knowledge we can start to see the Reflection Tower! which connect and centralize all MetaInterfaces on the TowerHandler.
+by this way, and by adding levels with less particularity knowledge we can start to see the Reflection Tower! which connect and centralize all MetaInterfaces on the TowerHandler by the use of the Facade Pattern.

 ![img_2.png](img_2.png)